-Irina Chukovskaya is a well-known Russian pianist; she has been working in Russia and in the USA.
+Irina Chukovskaya is a renowned Russian pianist with a rich and diverse career spanning Russia, the USA, and Japan.
+Currently, she serves as a visiting professor at Aichi Prefectural University of the Arts.
 Irina is known as a remarkable performer of romantic style music.
 She is a prize winner of numerous International Piano competitions including the International Frederik Chopin Piano competition in Warsaw, Poland.
 Ms. Chukovskaya also won spurs as an outstanding performer of modern piano music (she is playing compositions by Dmitri Shostakovich, Mikhail Kollontay, and Galina Ustvolskaya).
 As far back as in the 80’s, her playing was described by Mstislav Rostropovich as “remarkable for its virtuosity, sound musicianship, and true artistry.
 She performs music of different styles”.

 She has performed in solo recitals and with chamber ensembles throughout: the Soviet Union, Yugoslavia, Poland, Italy, UK, Israel, South Korea, Greece, Hungary, Taiwan, the United States and Canada.
 She has performed in such concert venues as the Great and the Small Halls of the Moscow Conservatory, the Tchaikovsky Concert Hall, the Great Hall of the Budapest Conservatory, the Great Hall of the St. Petersburg Philharmonia, Palais Montcalm concert Hall (Quebec, Canada), Megaron Hall (Aphens, Greece), Weill Recital Hall, Cami Hall (New York, USA), and in many others.